Chicago and North Western R-1 class: Omaha Road I-1 and K-1 classes

 Most of the I-1s and K-1s were assigned to way-freight and yard-switching services during their working spans.
 For switching purposes, the locomotives' original wooden pilots were replaced with CMO-designed switcher pilots, beginning in 1933.
-All CMO I-1s and K-1s were scrapped by the end of the 1950s.
+All of the CMO I-1s and K-1s were withdrawn from service and then scrapped by the end of the 1950s with none of them surviving into preservation.